Motorways in North Macedonia: Motorway A3

-Currently, only a small section of the route A3 is a motorway (the one that goes along A4 from Štip to Kadrifakovo), while some sections are in the process of turning into express roads.
+Currently, only a small section of the route A3 is a motorway (the one that goes along A4 from Štip to Kadrifakovo), while some sections are express roads.
 The route traverses the country from east to west, between the border with Bulgaria near Delčevo, via Kočani, Štip (A4 junction), Veles (A1 junction), Prilep, Bitola, ending in Ohrid (A2 junction).
-Four lane express roads are being built in the stretches between Štip and Kočani as well as between Prilep and Gradsko.
-There are plans to build express roads with a possibility to upgrade them to motorways at the sections Bitola - Greece's border and Prilep - Bitola.
+A four lane express road exists in the stretch between Štip and Kočani.
+In 2024, construction started on the motorway between Prilep and Bitola.

 Motorway A4

 The A4 connects Kosovo with Skopje and continues southeast towards Štip, Radoviš, and Strumica, eventually reaching the border with Bulgaria near Novo Selo.
 The 47 km stretch from Miladinovci to Štip was completed in late 2018, while the works on the Skopje - Blace (Kosovo border) section began in 2020.
 Further south-east from Štip to Radovis, there is an express road, which could potentially be upgraded to a motorway in the future.